molla-12/Node-Backend-REST-API/README.md

 # Error Handling

-Agelgl API handles errors gracefully.
+Delivery API handles errors gracefully.
 If you encounter an issue, you will receive a JSON response with an error message and an appropriate HTTP status code.
 Make sure to check the response for error details and take appropriate action.

 # Response Codes